Toro Sprinkler Head Repair: 10 DIY Tips (2026 Guide)

 Leaking at the Base

-Water pooling around the base of the head when the zone is on usually indicates a cracked body or a loose connection to the underground pipe.
+Water pooling around the base when the zone is on usually indicates a cracked body or a loose connection to the underground pipe.
 If it leaks constantly when the system is off, you likely have a leaking zone valve, not a head issue.

 Poor or Uneven Spray Pattern